 2. Attraction activity

-Once you understand who you’re targeting, you’ve now got to think about how you are going to attract them to your website.
+Once you understand who you wish to bring into your SaaS company, you’ve now got to think about how you are going to attract them to your website.
 Ultimately, you can break this down into two different types of traffic.
 Paid or unpaid.

 3. Conversion paths